mattrdiamond/md-portfolio/README.md

 ## Features

 - This project was built with HTML, CSS and Javascript.
-- It uses the Intersection Observer API to lazy-load images and trigger animations when the target element intersects with the document's viewport.
+- It uses the Intersection Observer API to lazy-load images and trigger animations when a target element intersects with the document's viewport.

 ### Installation